HMS Assistance (1850)

 HMS Assistance was an Arctic discovery barque of the Royal Navy, and the sixth vessel to carry the name.
 She began in 1834 as the India-built merchant vessel Acorn.
 Her name was changed to Baboo.
 Under that name she transported contract labourers between Mauritius and India, and immigrants to South Australia.
 The Royal Navy purchased her in 1850 and named her HMS Assistance.
-Assistance participated in two Arctic expeditions before her crew abandoned her in the ice in 1854.
+Assistance participated in two Arctic expeditions in the search for the lost Franklin expedition before her crew abandoned her in the ice in 1854.

 Career

-Merchant Navy
+Merchant navy

 Assistance was built out of teak in 1835, at Howrah, Calcutta, and was launched as the merchant vessel Acorn.
 She was renamed Baboo at some point prior to 1837.

 On 23 August 1837, Baboo carried 106 male and six female contract labourers from Calcutta to Mauritius.
 (Note: The term at the time for contract labourers brought to the British colonies from India, or China, was coolies.)
 She also made one voyage repatriating contract labourers from Mauritius to India.
 She had embarked 240 contract labourers, of whom six men died on the way to Madras, and eleven between Madras and Calcutta.

 Baboo first appeared in Lloyd's Register in 1839 with Forrester, master, T. Kincaid, owner, Greenock, homeport, and trade Liverpool–South Australia.

 Baboo made two voyages to South Australia carrying immigrants.
 The first took her from Liverpool on 23 November 1839, to Port Adelaide, where she arrived on 9 March 1840.
 Emanuel Underwood, a passenger on board Baboo, brought with him a small vessel in frame, together with her equipment.
 He assembled her at Port Adelaide and named her after the colony's governor.

 On 14 May 1847, Baboo ran aground and was severely damaged in the River Thames at Limehouse, consequent to an argument as to whether she should be towed by tugs Lion or Newcastle.
 Baboo was on a voyage from London to Sydney.
 She was refloated and put back to London.
 She had her damages repaired that year.

-The Baboo sailed from the Port of London, departing on 27 June 1847, to Port Jackson, Sydney, New South Wales, Australia, arriving on 24 October 1847.
+Baboo sailed from the Port of London, departing on 27 June, to Port Jackson, Sydney, New South Wales, Australia, arriving on 24 October.
 Her captain was Charles Barker.

-On Baboos second voyage to South Australia, she left Deptford on 23 August 1848, and arrived at Port Adelaide on 4 December.
+On Baboos second voyage to South Australia, she left Deptford on 23 August 1848 and arrived at Port Adelaide on 4 December.